swift-lang/swift-t/README.md

 and command-line executables into massively parallel applications.

-The Swift/T user guide and prepackaged distributions are available online at the Swift/T homepage: http://swift-lang.org/Swift-T/
+The Swift/T user guide and prepackaged distributions are available online at the Swift/T homepage: http://swift-lang.org/Swift-T/.
+We recommend that you start there if you are new to Swift or Swift/T.

-You can find the documentation corresponding to this version of Swift/T in the stc sub-project under docs.
+You can also find the user guide and other documentation for Swift/T in the stc sub-project under docs.
 See Documentation section for instructions on building.